DUNE/p3s/documents/src/JOB.md

 The **payload** attribute of the job definition (such as in the example above) is the path of the script that will run.
 It is strongly recommended that this is a shell wrapper, and the _bash_ shell is most commonly used.
-If the `env` attribute contains `"P3S_MODE":"COPY"` then the script will be copied into a sandbox at execution time.
-Otherwise an attempt will be made to execute it _in situ_ which may or may not work depending on the permissions.
+If the `env` attribute contains `"P3S_MODE":"COPY"` then the script will be copied into a sandbox _by the pilot_ at execution time.
+Otherwise an attempt will be made to execute it _in situ_ which may or may not work depending on the permissions (including both AFS permissions if that's what you are using, and also Linux flags which should be at least +rx).

-The **env** attribute defines the job environment in the Linux sense.
+The **env** attribute in the JSON snippet above defines the job environment in the Linux sense.
 It can be used for most anything but in particular, it can be used to communicate to the running job the names of input and output files.
-This is typically done in the wrapper script itself, i.e. withing the wrapper we may find:
+This is typically done in the wrapper script itself, i.e. within the wrapper ("my_executable.sh" in the current example) we may find:
 ```
 foo -i $MYFILE
 ```